 About the Conference

-INSPIRE 2026 brings together leading scholars, researchers, and practitioners to engage in critical conversations on the future of innovative and sustainable artificial intelligence practices in research and education.
+Organised by VIT Bhopal University, INSPIRE-STEMAL-2027 brings together leading scholars, researchers, and practitioners to engage in critical conversations on the future of Innovative and Sustainable Artificial Intelligence (AI) practices in Research and Education.

 Latest News